 - The proposed tax cuts would spur job creation and economic growth, but there are more tax reductions that Shapiro and Senate leaders support. - The budget should accelerate the reduction of the CNIT.
 Moving Pennsylvania from one of the highest CNIT rates to among the lowest will improve the state's competitiveness.
-Pennsylvania must keep pace as tax reductions occur across the country.
-In 2024 alone, six states lowered the corporate tax rate..
+Pennsylvania

-The state can further improve by ending the startup penalty..
+The state can further improve by ending the startup penalty...
 Pennsylvania is one of only two states that cap how much corporations can deduct in losses and where small businesses cannot deduct any losses.
-Enacting net operating loss reforms would encourage more business startups..
+Enacting net operating loss reforms would encourage more business startups.
+15